isguser/VAIF/README.md

 Tutorial Video: https://youtu.be/zfeSKOgf1Aw
 ### Create a Timeline (Section 6)
 A timeline consists of one or more conversations and represent the sequence of events in your scene and when they will be played. <br/>
-In Assets > Resources > \_Prefabs Go to the Prefabs folder and drag Timeline Prefab into the hierarchchy. <br/>
+Go to the Prefabs folder (Assets > VAIF > Prefabs) and drag the Timeline prefab into the hierarchy. <br/>
 Tutorial Video: https://youtu.be/14CE7vWCBog
 ### Create a Conversation (Section 6.1)
 You need to create a Conversation in order to add Events to play.
 Conversations are groups of events where players (or users) will interact with ECAs or agents. <br/>
 Change the name of the object to reflect the mission of your conversation.
-For example, Conversation will be renamed to Conversation_AgentB to reflect a conversation with AgentB. <br/>
+For example, you can rename Conversation to Conversation_AgentB to reflect a conversation with AgentB. <br/>
 Tutorial Video: https://youtu.be/rHPDXOi37Uo
 ### Types of Events (Section 6.2)
 Before adding Events to a Conversation, scene designers must understand the different types of Events.
 Each list contains different requirements in order to run.